 Protect yourself and your staff by making sure the necessary security and policy training is available and is conducted regularly.
 Everyone should know what to do in the event of a serious threat, or if they suspect any suspicious behaviour.
 Put signs up around your property to advise; limited cash is kept on-site, CCTV is in operation and certain parts of your premises are only accessible to staff members if applicable.

 A professional security company will be able to advise you about the most up to date and advanced security systems and will assess your potential security risks to advise you of a system or systems which will prevent security breaches.

 If you are considering updating or improving the security of your property or business then Elite Fire & Security can help.
 We will come to you and learn about your business, your security requirements, your operational functions and assess your security risks.
 We will then recommend the best systems for you and design it to suit your needs.

-Our security systems are high-quality advanced systems which will protect your business, its occupants, data and allow you to be in control of everything.
+Our security systems are high-quality advanced systems that will protect your business, its occupants, data and allow you to be in control of everything.

 The type of security system you choose will depend on your premises, property, business, operational needs, premises layout and security needs.